Gonosomic algebras: an extension of gonosomal algebras: Gonosomic evolution operators.

 It follows from the equivalence $W^{t}\left(z^{*}\right)=z^{*},\forall t\geq1\Leftrightarrow W\left(z^{*}\right)=z^{*}$ that $z^{*}$ is an equilibrium point if and only if $z^{*}$ is a fixed point of $W$.

-From the definition of $W$ we deduce the following result. \begin{prop} There is one-to-one correspondence between the idempotents of the gonosomic algebra $A$ and the fixed points of the gonosomic evolution operator $W$defined on $A$. \end{prop}
+From the definition of $W$ we deduce the following result. \begin{prop} Let $A$ be gonosomic $\mathbb{K}$-algebra.
+There is one-to-one correspondence between the idempotents of the algebra $A$ and the fixed points of the gonosomic evolution operator $W$defined on $A$. \end{prop}